 A Closer Look at OSHA Wind Speed for Roofing

 Additionally, employers may choose to suspend rooftop work until winds return to a safe level if they feel that conditions are too dangerous.
 Employers are also responsible for ensuring that their employees are adequately trained in how to recognize and respond appropriately to hazardous wind conditions.
-If an employer fails to take the necessary steps to protect their workers from hazardous wind speeds, they may be subject to fines and other penalties under OSHA wind speed regulations.
+If an employer fails to take the necessary steps to protect their workers from dangerous wind speeds, they may be subject to fines and other penalties under OSHA wind speed regulations.

 Training Employees on Proper Roofing Techniques

 Furthermore, always wear proper protective equipment when working on roofs and provide employees with adequate training prior to assigning them a task.
-Safety is the priority for any contractor and by being mindful of the various OSHA safety regulations outlined above, everyone’s rooftop journey can be safe and successful!
+Safety is the priority for any contractor, and by being mindful of the various OSHA safety regulations outlined above, everyone’s rooftop journey can be safe and successful!